Healthy Green Smoothie

 - Squeeze the air out of the bag, seal it and freeze for up to three months.

-- To make your smoothie, pour the ingredients into your blender, add your liquid of choice and blend until smooth.
+- To make your smoothie, pour the fruits and vegetables into your blender, add in almond milk or your liquid of choice and blend until smooth.

 Pre-Blended Big Batch Smoothies

 - Another option is to pre-blend a big batch smoothie and freeze them in Mason jars.
 We also love Souper Cubes which are like big fancy ice cube trays to portion out and freeze leftovers.
 The one-cup size are perfect for smoothies.

 - Leave an inch at the top for expansion when they freeze.

 - Move the frozen smoothie to the refrigerator to thaw overnight.

 Now that you’re on the Healthy Green Smoothie bandwagon don’t miss checking out these other green smoothies!

 I hope you try this awesome smoothie and check out Danielle’s new book!
 Please come back and let me know if you do try it!
 We love to hear from you!
 Don’t forget to leave a star rating and review!
 Thanks!!Print

 This Healthy Green Smoothie gets a big nutritional kick from Swiss chard, which adds fiber and helps keep it lower in sugar.